 - 1. Position the vehicle on a level surface.
-Remove the fill plug.
-Place a drain pan under the demand drive unit. - 2.
+Remove the fill plug. - 2.
+Place a drain pan under the demand drive unit.
 Remove the drain plug.
 Allow the fluid to drain completely. - 3.
 Clean and reinstall the drain plug.
-Torque to 11 ft. lbs.
-(15 Nm). - 4.
-Add the recommended fluid.
-See page 74 for capacity.
-Maintain the fluid level at the bottom of the fill hole threads. - 5.
+Torque to specification. - 4.
+Add the proper amount of the recommended fluid. - 5.
 Reinstall the fill plug.
-Torque to 8-10 ft. lbs.
-(11-14 Nm). - 6.
+Torque to specification. - 6.
 Check for leaks.
 Dispose of used fluid properly.